Working with CAN bus

 Selecting and connecting to the interface

-In the Custom baudrate input field, you must enter the required CAN speed.
-Once the speed is entered, an attempt will be made to calculate the CAN controller clock factor.
-If the clock separator is an integer, then the input value will be displayed on a white background and after pressing the OK button, the CAN channel will run at the specified speed.
+Custom baudrate – enter the required CAN speed.
+Once the speed is entered, an attempt will be made to calculate the CAN controller clock divisor.
+If the clock divisor is an integer, then the input value will be displayed on a white background and after pressing the OK button, the CAN channel will run at the specified speed.

 If the entered baudrate doesn’t allow the integer divisor to be calculated, the value entered will be highlighted in red.